emissary-ingress/emissary/README.md

 credentials for a Quay account named `datawire+ambassador_pro` that has read permissions in the `quay.io/datawire/ambassador_pro` registry.
-This secret is then used to authorize the image pull in the deployment (see below).
+This secret is then used to authorize the image pull in the deployment.
 These deployments can currently be found in the `/templates/ambassador` directory on the `Ambassador` repo in the `nkrause/AmPro/auth-docs` branch (TODO: Can we get a hyperlink in here?).